 Just as is the case with many other structural issues throughout your home, the leaning beams and posts in your homes are probably a result of foundation movement.
 There are a few different ways that this foundation movement can cause the beams and posts that support your floor to bend or curve.

-Basement Water – Water in the basement can cause may issues, one of these being the rotting or rusting of the support beams and posts in your home.
-If the basement develops a moisture issues, the support system under your floor may start to weaken or deteriorate due to wood rot and rusting metal.
+Water in the basement can cause many issues, one of these being the rotting or rusting of the support beams and posts in your home.
+If the basement develops moisture issues, the support system under your floor may start to weaken or deteriorate due to wood rot and rusting metal.
 This can cause the beams and posts to bend or lean as they become too weak to support the floor above.
 Causes of basement water issues include:

 Another solution for beam and post problems is to use wall anchors to close wall cracks that may have occurred due to bowing or leaning foundation walls.
 These cracks provide an entry point for water leakage – by closing them, the water will no longer be able to enter the basement area.
 Wall anchors are installed in the ground adjacent to the affected walls and connected to the wall using a rod and plate system.
 Over time, the rod is tightened to straighten the wall by applying opposite pressure.
 When the wall is straightened, any resulting cracks will close, preventing future basement water seepage.

 Any beam and posts problems in your home should be taken care of by a professional foundation repair contractor as immediately as possible.
 Our website can help put you in touch with a foundation repair company in your area.
 Contact us today for more information or for a free estimate!